Emmanuel-105/pythonProject/README.md

 # pythonProject
-This repository is for various python projects you can try.
+This repository is for various python projects I have completed and you can try.